dyla5np/Twitter_bot/README.md

 # Twitter_bot
-Twitter bot that would like, follow, or retweet a tweet based on a keyword.
+Twitter bot that would like, follow, or retweet a tweet based on a keyword and display GUI application.